wcauchois/buildbro/README.md

 Expansion Semantics
 -------------------

 A macro represents a set of rules for transforming some arguments into a symbolic expression that will be substituted for each instantiation of the macro within the brofile.
 In the grammar above, `<EXPR>` stands for some expression that must evaluate to an atom, string, number, or list.
 Before BuildBro attempts to parse the project file, the macros are extracted and a process known as macro expansion occurs.
 Each instance of `(<macro> <args>)` will be replaced by the result of evaluating that macro with those arguments.
+Note that arguments are _not_ evaluated in BuildBro.
+That is, if you invoke `(macro (string->append "hi"))` that macro will be passed the list `(string->append "hi")`, _not_ the result of applying `string->append` to `"hi"`.

 Evaluation Semantics
 --------------------